BCChangEBFE/Sdnd-Trem2-P5-MPC/README.md

 ##### Model Predictive Control with Latency

 Latency is dealt with by feeding a state that is 100 millisecond into the future.
-The future state here is estimated by
+The future state here is estimated by setting dt = 0.1 in the update equations
- - px = v * dt
- - psi = -v * steer_angle * dt / Lf;